octoshrimpy/chromaforge/old/Players_handbook.md

   * necromancer

-### House Permanent Points
+### House Proficiency Points

-Whenever you level up, you can exchange 3XP for a House Permanent Point.
+Whenever you level up, you can exchange 3XP for a House Proficiency Point.
 These points are permanently added to your rolls whenever you do a skill check within that house.

 ## Chapter 4 - Personality & Background